boardfish/dissertation/contents/0-introduction.md

 have incorporated microcontroller hardware.
 In such an instance, I would likely have elected to use the ESP32 microcontroller out of familiarity.

-However, my approach has been influenced by learnings from software development-focused modules such as *COM1001 Introduction to Software Development* and *COM3420 Software Hut*.
+My approach has, however, been influenced by modules from previous years.
+Particularly, my grounding in software development comes from modules such as *COM1001 Introduction to Software Development* and *COM3420 Software Hut*.
 The concept of agile processes was introduced in the former, though my experience with *COM390 Year in Industry* presented this in a practical manner that more directly inspired my approach.
-The limited time available meant that many Rails best practices were not transferred through Software Hut - instead, many of these came through to me during my year in industry.
+The limited time available in *COM3420 Software Hut* meant that many Rails best practices were not transferred through that module - instead, many of these came through to me during my year in industry.

 My approach was not reminiscent of the Scrum process used in my team last year.
-Instead, I elected to move towards use of Kanban, which would allow me to be more flexible with my priorities and adjust my principles in light of time constraints.
+Instead, I elected to move towards use of Kanban, which would allow me to be more flexible with my priorities in light of time constraints and changes.
 This created a challenge for me.
-My work at UKCloud during *COM390 Year In Industry* gave me a strong set of principles regarding software development, particularly as regards programming.
-I wished to include industry-standard processes in my work, including continuous integration, vulnerability testing, and measurement of test coverage.
-While I was able to make efforts towards tackling the first two, I lament that I could not commit to any figure on test coverage, let alone track it.
-In essence, my experience during my year in industry widened the scope of my capabilities and priorities alike, but due to time constraints, I could not apply them to the fullest.
+My work during *COM390 Year In Industry* gave me a strong set of principles regarding software development - I wished to include industry-standard processes in my work, including continuous integration, vulnerability testing, and measurement of test coverage.
+Time constraints meant I needed to make compromises here - I could not ensure that automated tests covered a majority of the code, let alone track test coverage.
+In essence, my experience during my year in industry widened the scope of my capabilities and priorities alike, but I could not apply them to the fullest.